TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Input/Index.rst

 *  :ref:`default <columns-input-renderType-default>`: Can be a simple input field, a field with a value picker of predefined items or a value slider.
-*  :ref:`colorpicker <columns-input-renderType-colorpicker>`: An input
-   field with a JavaScript color picker.
 *  :ref:`inputDateTime <columns-input-renderType-inputDateTime>`: Renders
    an input field with date or time pickers.